HireSmarter/class_survival_101/README.md

 #### by Pasha Roberts

 ## Context
-Demo code supporting various presentations and classes about Prediction with Survival Analytics, including the UC Irvine course ["Predictive HR and Workforce Analytics"](https://ce.uci.edu/courses/sectiondetail.aspx?year=2017&term=SUMMER&sid=00224).
+Demo code supporting various presentations and classes about Prediction with Survival Analytics.

 ## The Slides